quintype/quintype-amp/docs-src/tutorials/visual-stories.md

 - The first visual story page shows the hero image, headline, author name, and publisher logo.
 - Every subsequent visual story page corresponds to a Quintype story card (i.e. the second visual story page will show the 1st storycard).
-- Only the following story elements are supported - image, title, also-read, answer, bigfact, blockquote, blurb, q-and-a, question, quote, summary, title, normal paragraph (text).
+- Only the following story elements are supported - image, title, also-read, answer, bigfact, blockquote, blurb, q-and-a, question, quote, summary, title, normal paragraph (text), CTA.
 All other story elements are ignored.
 - At this point of time our CMS does not support uploading videos, so they're not supported by AmpLib.
 - There can be only one image per story card.
 If more than one image is added (per card), the first one is displayed.
 If image caption and attribution are added, they're positioned at the bottom right with a pipe separator.
 We also support only Image caption/attribution.
 The `Rich Text Image Fields` feature which is available in Bold is also supported.
 - Similarly, there can be only one `title` story element.
-- There can be one or more (or a combination of) also-read, answer, bigfact, blockquote, blurb, q-and-a, question, quote, summary, title, normal paragraph story elements.
+- There can be one or more (or a combination of) CTA, also-read, answer, bigfact, blockquote, blurb, q-and-a, question, quote, summary, title, normal paragraph story elements.
 They're positioned at the bottom of the visual story page.

 <hr />